-In case of OCF Servers, the details of the OCF Server can be determined in the OCF Proximal IoT Network by means of executing OCF discovery and introspection procedures.
-For an OCF-IPE representing a specific OCF-Server, any exposed services provided by that OCF Server that are meant to be exposed to the oneM2M System shall be represented by child resources of the <AE> resource representing that specific OCF-IPE, see Clause 7.1.3 below.
+Details of the OCF Server can be determined in the OCF Proximal IoT Network by means of executing OCF discovery and introspection procedures.
+For an OCF-IPE exposing a specific OCF-Server, any exposed services provided by that OCF Server that are meant to be exposed to the oneM2M System shall be represented by child resources of the <AE> resource representing that specific OCF-IPE, see Clause 7.1.3 below.

-Representing one or more OCF Servers by the <AE> resource associated with an OCF-IPE has the following implications:
+Representing a specific set of OCF Servers exposed to the oneM2M side as child resources of the <AE> resource associated with an OCF-IPE has the following implications:

-The set of represented OCF Servers represented by a specific OCF-IPE can be associated with M2M Service Subscriptions just like any other oneM2M Application
+The overall set of OCF Servers exposed to oneM2M entities and represented by one specific OCF-IPE can be associated with a specific M2M Service Subscriptions just like any other oneM2M Application.
+Therefore, the exposure of any of the services provided by the set of exposed OCF Servers associated with that specific OCF-IPE can be accounted for using the M2M Service Subscription of the OCF-IPE.

-The OCF-IPE allowing interworking with specific type of OCF Servers can be registered in the App-ID registry
+An OCF-IPE allowing exposure of services provided by aa specific class of OCF Servers to the oneM2M side can be registered in the App-ID registry – e.g. a specific OCF-IPE that enables exposure of OCF Services to the oneM2M side for OCF Devices of a particular manufacturer.

+Exposing a specific set of oneM2M services to the OCF side via instantiating a set of corresponding OCF Servers by a specific OCF-IPE represented by a specific <AE> resource associated with that OCF-IPE has the following implications:

+The overall set of oneM2M services exposed to the OCF Proximal IoT Network by a specific OCF-IPE can be associated with a M2M Service Subscriptions just like any other oneM2M Application.
+Therefore, the consumption of any of the services provided by the set of exposed oneM2M services associated with that specific OCF-IPE can be accounted for using the M2M Service Subscription of the OCF-IPE.

+An OCF-IPE allowing exposure of services provided by a specific class of oneM2M services to the OCF side can be registered in the App-ID registry – e.g. a specific OCF-IPE that enables exposure of oneM2M services to the OCF side for oneM2M Devices of a particular manufacturer.